About Me

 I knew I had to bulk up on my faith and learn a lot more if I was going to get through this, but I had a lot of “why” questions.
 I was angry with God for allowing this to happen, and I felt that He loved others (who had smoother lives) more than He loved me.
 I struggled with the fact that I was never where I was “supposed to be” in life and never where others my age (or even those older or younger) were.
 I wanted to be healed and knew He could heal me, but why wasn’t that happening?
 Why do bad things happen to good people?

-In the process of seeking to learn more about my faith out of desperation to stay afloat, I got to know Jesus in a way I hadn’t even realized was possible.
-God has been teaching me so many lessons in the midst of this long-suffering, and these lessons have changed my world for the better.
-I only wish I had understood some of this earlier on, because that would have helped me so much during some very dark times.
-My goal with this blog is to allow God to work through me and bring good out of my still bad situation in the hopes that sharing my experiences and the lessons He is putting on my heart will help others on their journeys as well.
+In the process of learning more about my faith out of desperation to stay afloat, I got to know God in a depth I hadn’t even realized was possible.
+He has been teaching me so many lessons in the midst of this long-term suffering, and these lessons have changed my world for the better and have freed me interiorly.
+I only wish I had understood some of this more fully sooner, because that would have spared me so much heartache during some very dark times.
+I feel like my call with this blog and with the talks I give is to share my experiences and the lessons God is teaching me with others so that it can lead them closer to God and help them on their journeys.
+God is bringing so much good out of my still bad situation- this is Romans 8:28 happening now.

 How the Blog Started